 Mission and Values

-The strength of the evidence base for arts in health generally, and arts on prescription programmes specifically, has increased somewhat in recent years.
-Reliable evidence was found to support the following messages about the value arts in health in general, and arts on prescription programmes in particular:
+- The strength of the evidence base for arts in health generally, and arts on prescription programmes specifically, has increased greatly in recent years.
+Reliable evidence was found to support the following messages about the value arts in health in general, and arts on prescription programmes in particular provide :

 - Arts participation is strongly associated with positive mental wellbeing.